Science On A Sphere: Aerosols in the Air

 This is an interactive 3D model!
 Click and drag to rotate the model.

-NASA merges observations, advanced models and computing power to monitor aerosols in the atmosphere.
-Aerosols are tiny invisible solid or liquid particles that float in the atmosphere and can travel long distances affecting air quality and visibility far from their source.
-These particles come from natural and human sources and include black carbon (orange/red), sea salt (cyan), dust (magenta) and sulfates (green).
-In South America you can see Black Carbon from Wildfires burning in the Amazon rainforest, and over the Atlantic you can see transport of dust from Northern Africa towards the Americas.
-This visualization shows aerosols from NASA's Goddard Earth Observing System (GEOS) model, which delivers realistic, high resolution weather and aerosol data that enable advances in AI research and customized environmental prediction.
+NASA merges satellite and ground-based observations, advanced models, and computing power to study aerosols in the atmosphere.
+Aerosols are tiny solid or liquid particles that float in the atmosphere and can travel long distances, affecting air quality and visibility far from their sources.
+These particles come from natural and human sources and include sea salt (cyan), dust (magenta), black carbon (orange/red), and sulfates (green).
+For instance, in South America you can see black carbon from fires burning in the Amazon rainforest, and over the Atlantic you can see Saharan dust wafting from North Africa towards the Americas.
+This visualization is based on NASA's Goddard Earth Observing System (GEOS) model, which delivers realistic, high-resolution weather and aerosol data that enable customized environmental prediction and advances in AI research.

 Aerosols in the Air (Equirectangular Projection)